TriplyDB/Documentation/docs/triplydb-js/index.md

 Returns the asset with the given `name` for this dataset.

 Optionally allows the version number (`version`) of the asset to be specified.
-If the version number is abscent, the latest version of the assert with the given `name` is returned.
+If the version number is absent, the latest version of the assert with the given `name` is returned.

 ##### Examples